Skip to main content

 Accounts may require associated Credentials to authenticate with UDMG.
 The required Credentials depend on the transfer type and the Authentication Method of the Endpoint.

-For Accounts participating in SFTP file transfers when UDMG is the SFTP server, an associated Public Key may be required to authenticate with UDMG.
-The connecting partner maintains their own SSH key pair, with their Public Key shared with UDMG and used to authenticate their SFTP client.
+• SFTP: For Accounts participating in SFTP file transfers when UDMG is the SFTP server, an associated Public Key may be required to authenticate with UDMG.
+Your partner maintains their own SSH key pair, with their Public Key shared with you and used to authenticate their SFTP client.
 Password or key authentication is supported, with key-only authentication used for automated or scripted transfers.
 This is referred to as passwordless authentication.

 info

-When an Account connects to a Local SFTP Server Endpoint, a Public Key is required if the Local SFTP Server's Authentication Method is Public Key or Password + Public Key.
+When an Account connects to a Local SFTP Server Endpoint, a Public Key is required if the Local SFTP Server's Authentication Method is Public Key, Password or Public Key, or Password and Public Key.

 Multiple Credentials can be associated with an Account (e.g., multiple SSH public keys).